 Turning the crank to operate the grinding mechanism provides the operator with a much more interactive and elemental experience with the aromatic beans.

-Cheese cutter-- and fingernail trimmer.
-Before cheese was packaged in impossible to open, yet resealable plastic bags it was possible to buy a wedge of edam or gouda or colby sliced off on enormous round and wrapped in plain brown paper wrapped with string.
+Cheese Cutter: and fingernail trimmer.
+Before cheese was packaged in difficult to open plastic bags it was possible to buy a wedge of Edam or Gouda or Colby sliced off of an enormous round and wrapped in plain brown paper and tied up with string.

-No one worried that it had been breathed upon by other customers, but this was before most germs were invented.
+No one worried that it had been breathed upon by other customers, but this was before germs were discovered.
 Or perhaps before people lost their immunity to cheese germs.

-Slate Book-- made of stiff sheets of cardboard covered with a mineralized surface.
+Slate Book: made of stiff sheets of cardboard covered with a mineral coating.
 The pages could be marked with letters, math lessons, and other schoolwork to be checked by the teacher.
 It was then erased and used many times, saving tons of paper.

-Straight -Last Shoes-- Right and left foot shoes were identical in shape in the U.S. before 1860.
+Straight-Last Shoes: Shoes for the right and left foot were identical in shape in the U.S. before 1860.
 They needed to be "broken in" by by marking one shoe and making sure that it was always placed on the same foot.

-Continually wearing them, perhaps walking through the creek now and then, helped them to gradually become more comfortable and conform to actual foot shapes.
+Continually wearing them, perhaps walking through the creek now and then, helped them to gradually become more comfortable and helped them to conform to actual foot shapes.

-During the war between the states, the military was unable to provide enough U.S. made footwear for the troops.
-Boots were imported from places like England and France where they were doing an interesting thing-- making designated right and left shoes.
+During the war between the states, the military was unable to provide enough shoes manufactured in the USA for the troops.
+Boots were imported from places like England and France where they were doing an interesting thing -- making designated right and left shoes.